The 30 Day Illusion: The Hormuz Blockade, Washington's Waiver, and India's True Energy Buffer

 We are witnessing the exact scenario our strategic reserves were built for.

-The days when India’s energy security rose and fell with conditions in a single maritime chokepoint are over.
+The days when India’s energy security rose and fell with conditions at a single maritime chokepoint are over.
 Roughly 60 percent of our crude now arrives via unaffected alternative routes from Russia, West Africa, the Americas, and Central Asia.

 The next 74 days will be a brutal test of global supply chains.
-But unlike previous decades, India is entering this crisis not as a desperate buyer, but as an insulated negotiator.

 Subscribe to Economic Frictions